supervisely-ecosystem/dirs-with-marker/README.md

 Ok, we've found the directories, but how can we check them for some conditions?
 Let's talk about it in the next section.

 ## Step 3.
-How to check directories for some conditions
+How to check directories for specific conditions

-As we've already mentioned, we can pass a function to the `check_function` parameter, which will be used to check the directory for some conditions.
+As we've already mentioned, we can pass a function to the `check_function` parameter, which will be used to check the directory for specific conditions.
 This function must return `True` if the directory is valid and `False` otherwise.
-So, our conditions for checking were: `config.json` file must have a key `valid`, and its value must be `true`, and the directory must contain two other subdirectories: `images` and `anns`.
+So, our conditions for checking were: `config.json` file must have a key `valid`, and its value must be `true`, and the directory must contain two subdirectories: `images` and `anns`.
 Let's implement this check:

 ```python
 def check_function(directory: str) -> bool: